monkishtypist/slas/website_maintenance_sla.md

 - *"Business Hours"* shall mean 9am to 5pm Pacific Time, Monday through Friday, unless otherwise indicated.

 ## Specification of services
-The following services are within the scope of the service summary.
+The following services are included within the scope of the service summary.
 1. Tasks related to the updating of Software to ensure theme and custom files developed by the service provider are functioning normally within initial development scope.
 Code updates and changes necessary to fix or maintain theme and custom files can take several business days, or even weeks depending on the changes included in the Software updates.
 2. Content update tasks not to exceed allotted monthly hours, per agreed upon maintenance contract.
 3. All tasks shall be completed on a weekly cycle, typically by 5pm every Tuesday.